 If you are looking for an antioxidants fighter, you can’t miss pecan butter.
 Pecan belongs to the tree nuts family rich in antioxidants and vitamins A, B, and E. Furthermore, pecan is also a good source of folic acid, magnesium, potassium, and zinc.

-Like walnuts, pecan contains lots of omega 6 fatty acids, but the amount is twice as much as walnuts.
+But the amount in pecan is twice as much as walnuts.
 Besides that, pecan also has the strength to lower blood cholesterol and neurological health.

 Both the smooth and crunchy texture of pecan butter can add a savory taste to your dishes.
 While the soft texture is a perfect choice for a salad dressing, the crunchy one is delicious to be spread on toasted bread.